Maa Annayya Bangaram

 Maa Annayya Bangaram is 2010 Indian Telugu-language family drama film, produced by Natti Kumar on Vishaka Talkies banner directed by Jonnalagadda Srinivas.
 Starring Rajashekar, Kamalinee Mukherjee and music composed by S. A. Rajkumar.

 Production

 The film was shot in Hyderabad while a few songs were canned in Switzerland.
+Filming was complete as of mid-2010.

 Soundtrack

 The music was composed by S. A. Rajkumar and was released on Shivaranjani Music Company.